peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

-# Mesh Attention: an Exact Global Signed Galerkin Operator
+# Mesh Attention: an Exact Global Signed Moment Operator

-Mesh attention is a global, quadrature-aware, O(\(D\))-equivariant operator for boundary-driven PDE surrogates.
+Mesh attention is a reusable global, quadrature-aware, O(\(D\))-equivariant primitive for boundary-driven models.
 It encodes the boundaries of a [`DomainMesh`](../../../mesh/domain_mesh.py), propagates physical driving fields through a separate field stream, and evaluates predictions at arbitrary query points.
+It is not, by itself, a general PDE solver.

 The central layer is a **finite-rank separable signed integral operator**.
 Its production path evaluates exact source moments in